storesafe/cordova-sqlite-storage/README.md

 Use the resulting javascript file in your HTML.

-Look for the following to your project's PhoneGap.plist:
+Look for the following to your project's Cordova.plist or PhoneGap.plist:

     <key>Plugins</key>
     <dict>